snowboarding profiles logo mountain

 • Shop Merch

-The following jackets are what I consider to be the best snowboard jackets for men for the 2022-2023 season.
+The following jackets are what we consider to be the best snowboard jackets for men for the 2023-2024 season.

 As per SnowboardingProfiles tradition each jacket is given a score out of 100 based on a number of different factors like waterproofing, breathability and functionality.

-This list is for non-insulated jackets only, though some jackets in this list might have a lining but no insulation in that lining.
-There is a separate list for insulated jackets.
+This list is for non-insulated (shell) jackets only, though some jackets in this list might have a lining but no insulation in that lining. we have a separate list for insulated jackets.

 Prices have not been taken into account except where scores are equal.
 In that case, the lowest price gets the better spot.
-The other exception is that only jackets under $500 have been considered for this list.
+Only jackets costing less than $500 have been considered for this list.

 Compared to other Snowboard Jackets